What Is Artificial General Intelligence? Definition and Examples

 More than just a creative mind, painting cats wearing different Chinese dress patterns requires an understanding of different cultures, symbols, and belief systems.
 AGI systems would need to handle the subtle nuances of each ethnic group and create a new structure for this task using multiple algorithms at once.

-While AGI systems are not available just yet, some examples of artificial intelligence are already meeting or exceeding human capabilities.
-Research and experimentation is currently underway to advance AI into AGI.
+While AGI systems are not available just yet, some examples of artificial intelligence are already meeting or exceeding human capabilities in narrow domains.
+Research and experimentation are currently underway to advance AI into AGI.
 Some examples of AGI already present in AI systems today include:

 If AGI were to exist, these examples would be able to surpass human intelligence.
 At the moment, self-driving cars require humans to be present to make decisions when the car’s AI capability does not allow it to problem solve in ambiguous situations.

 AI creations like ChatGPT and DALL-E were recently released to the general public and embraced by everyday users and professionals looking to generate outlines, sample prototypes, or simple lines of code.
-No matter how AI continues to develop, it is clear that AGI is on the horizon, and technology will advance to include this type of cognitive computing.
+No matter how AI continues to develop, technology will likely continue to advance toward an AGI-type of cognitive computing.

 Anyone can learn AI, and these skills are useful for those looking to pursue a career in machine learning or AI engineering.
 DeepLearning.AI’s AI for Everyone is a 10-hour course that gives you a full introduction into AI, including AGI.
 With Coursera, you can learn from anywhere with an internet connection, so grab your free 7-day trial of Coursera Plus today.